Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Experimental framework

 \subsection{Datasets}

-The twelve datasets used in our experiments include one cluster from Google Cloud 2011, eight clusters from Google Cloud trace 2019, one from Alibaba Cluster Trace 2018 and two from Alibaba Cluster Trace 2020.
-More details on the datasets and the preprocessing phase are given for reproducibility in the following sections.
-All the preprocessed datasets can be downloaded from the shared repository.
+The datasets we use in our experiments are extracted from Google Cloud Trace 2011 and 2019, Alibaba Cluster Trace 2018 and Alibaba Cluster Trace 2020.
+In the following, we describe such data and how we preprocess it.
+The resulting twelve datasets can be downloaded from the GitHub repository we share.